ainize-team/pre-processor/README.md

 ### Post parameter

     text_file: Text file you want to pre-process.
+And only Text file.
     option: The pre-processing option.
     value: The value required by the specific option.
     value2: Second value required by specific option.